watatomo/tomoya.moe/_posts/idol_story/wataru/animal_presentation.md

 My dove isn't the only one here; I've come along as well.

 Greetings from behind your back!
-'Tis I, your Wataru Hibiki...☆
+'Tis I, your Wataru <span className="hold">Hibiki...☆</span>

 I'm practically green with envy, seeing all the members of ANIMALS enjoy themselves without me!
 How lonely it is to be left out!
 Sniff, sniff.